afnleaf/knowbase2/computers/ai/llm-thoughts.md

-# Some thoughts about LLMs
+ex# Some thoughts about LLMs
 Are you really curious?

 Or is that just the next most common word?